 Calcite is a framework for writing data management systems.
 It converts queries, represented in relational algebra, into an efficient executable form using pluggable query transformation rules.
 There is an optional SQL parser and JDBC driver.
 Calcite does not store data or have a preferred execution engine.
 Data formats, execution algorithms, planning rules, operator types, metadata, and cost model are added at runtime as plugins.

-Apache Camel is a powerful open source integration framework based on known Enterprise Integration Patterns.
-Rules for Camel's routing and mediation engine can be defined in either a Java based DSL, XML or using DSLs for dynamic languages such as Groovy or Scala.
+Apache Camel is a powerful open source integration library based on Enterprise Integration Patterns.
+Rules for Camel's routing engine can be defined in either a Java based DSL or XML.

 Cayenne is a powerful, full-featured, opensource framework created for developers working with relational databases. it seamlessly maps any relational database to Java objects, reducing development time and adding considerable functionality to any application which requires a database.
 Developers using Cayenne will be able to concentrate on the core business requirements and the data model instead of the SQL details.
 The application can then be easily moved to any JDBC-capable database.
 In addition to management of persistent Java objects mapped to relational databases, Cayenne provides a plethora of features including single method call queries and updates (including atomic updates of all modified objects), seamless integration of multiple databases into a single virtual data source, three tier persistence with caching on the remote client, paging of results, record locking, and many more features.